-Since grade 3 and 4 hemorrhoids stick out of the anal canal, they’re prone to complications like strangulation and clot formation.
-These complications can lengthen the duration of your hemorrhoids up to several weeks.
-It’s best to seek medical care for them immediately.
+Since grade 3 and 4 hemorrhoids stick out of the anal canal, they’re prone to complications like strangulation (compromised blood supply) and clot formation.
+These complications can lengthen the duration of your hemorrhoids up to several weeks, and it’s best to see a doctor for them.

 Can hemorrhoids return?

-Yes, hemorrhoids can return.
-Although there’s not a lot of research on how often it recurs, current estimates suggest that the rate of recurrence depends on the type of treatment you get.
+Yes, the symptoms of hemorrhoids can return.
+Although there’s not a lot of research on how often they recur, current data suggest that the recurrence rate depends on the type of treatment you get.

-With non-surgical treatment techniques (usually used for mild, grade 1), hemorrhoids can return at a rate of 10-50% in a 5-year period.
+With non-surgical treatment techniques like rubber band ligation (usually used for mild, grade 1), hemorrhoids can return at a rate of 10-50% in 5 years.
 For surgical treatments, which is usually performed for more severe disease, this rate drops to less than 5%.

 How long do thrombosed hemorrhoids last?

-Thrombosed hemorrhoids last for around 7-9 days but can be prolonged up to a few weeks.
-A thrombosed hemorrhoid is one that has developed a clot inside it.
+The pain of thrombosed hemorrhoids — formally called thrombosed external hemorrhoids — last for around 7-9 days, but the swelling itself can last up to 6 weeks.
+A thrombosed hemorrhoid has developed a clot inside it.

-If it develops a clot, pain and anal discomfort are the major symptoms for the first few days.
-As time passes, the clot is resorbed but occasionally the skin overlying the clot may ulcerate and the contents of the hemorrhoid will drain.
+When someone develops a thrombosed hemorrhoid, pain and anal discomfort are the major symptoms for the first few days.
+As time passes, the clot is resorbed, but occasionally the skin overlying the clot may ulcerate and the contents of hemorrhoid will drain.
 This might cause significant bleeding while passing stool.

 You should be aware that if a clot doesn’t get fully reabsorbed (or drained) within a few weeks, it might cause perianal tags to form.